Country of birth

-In measuring social exclusion we found that immigrants from non–English speaking countries experience more social exclusion than native-born Australians.
+In measuring social exclusion we found that immigrants from non–English speaking countries consistently experience more social exclusion than native-born Australians.

 In the graph below, the ‘all social exclusion’ lines show the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
-Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2016'.
+Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2019'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
-This page was updated using analysis of Wave 14 of the HILDA Survey in October 2016.
+This page was updated using analysis of Wave 17 of the HILDA Survey in November 2019.